pixee/docs/docs/codemods/python/pixee_python_remove-unnecessary-f-str.md

 |------------|----------------------------|---------------------|
 | Low       | Merge Without Review | No                  |

-This codemod converts any f-strings without interpolation to regular strings.
+This codemod converts any f-strings without interpolated variables into regular strings.
+In these cases the use of f-string is not necessary; a simple string literal is sufficient.

+While in some (extreme) cases we might expect a very modest performance improvement, in general this is a fix that improves the overall cleanliness and quality of your code.

 ```diff
 - var = f"hello"